Name Popularity Trends Over Time

 Why is the line flat at zero for some years?

-What’s the difference between “share” and “rank”?
+What is the difference between share and rank?

 Choosing With Confidence